DEFRA/epr-re-ex-engineering-prototype/README.md

 ### Without backend logic

 - Add a `.html` file `app/views/admin-ui/regulators/in-review/cancel-a-prn.html` for rendering the view
-- Add an entry in the table of contents declared in `app/views/index.js` to show a link to the prototype opn the landing page
+- Add an entry in the table of contents declared in `app/views/index.js` to show a link to the prototype on the landing page

 ### With backend logic